Patients Frequently Asked Questions

 Q. If a patient’s information is updated in the EMR when are the updates reflected in Reach?

 Changes made to the patient’s information in the EMR are reflected in Reach at the time of the next sync, which varies depending on your integration.
 As soon as the patient upload is complete the patient’s information is updated to reflect the information in the EMR.

 Q. What is the Patient ID?

 The patient ID refers to the patient identification given to the patient in the electronic medical record.
 This identification may be numbers, letters, or a combination of the both depending on the EMR.

-Q. Can a patient be opted out of email communications?
+Q. Can a patient opt out of email communications?

 If a patient no longer wishes to receive Reach emails from their clinic they may remove themselves from email communications via the Unsubscribe link located at the bottom of any email.